Cinnamic acid

 DefinitionThis section has been translated automatically.

-Cinnamic acid, 3 -phenyl-2-propenoic acid, is one of the most widely used cinnamic acids.
-It is a non-toxic, unsaturated carboxylic acid with the linear structural pattern: C6H5-CH=CH-COOH.
-Cinnamic acid occurs in 2 stereosiomeric forms (cis- and trans-cinnamic acid), whereas in nature only trans-cinnamic acid plays a role.
+Cinnamic acid, 3 -phenyl-2-propenoic acid, is a non-toxic, unsaturated carboxylic acid that occurs naturally in various plants.
+It is a non-toxic, unsaturated carboxylic acid with the linear structural pattern C6H5-CH=CH-COOH that occurs naturally in various plants and has a characteristic cinnamon odor.
+Cinnamic acid occurs in 2 stereosiomeric forms (cis- and trans-cinnamic acid) whereby only trans-cinnamic acid plays a role in nature.

-Cinnamic acid is hardly soluble in cold water, but easily soluble in ethanol and ether and fatty oils.
-Free or esterified, trans-cinnamic acid is found in balsams, resins, essential oils (Peru balsam, storax, cassia oil, etc.).
+Cinnamic acid is poorly soluble in cold water, but easily soluble in ethanol, ether and fatty oils.
+Free or esterified, trans-cinnamic acid is found in balsams, resins and essential oils (Peru balsam, storax, cassia oil, etc.).

-A medical use of cinnamic acid is no longer known today.
-Formerly used as an agent against tuberculosis.
-In the cosmetic industry cinnamic acid is used as an odour corrector and preservative.
-Cinnamic acid and even more its oxidation products and esters are relevant contact allergens.
+Cinnamic acid is no longer known to be used medicinally.
+Formerly used as a remedy against tuberculosis.
+In the cosmetics industry, cinnamic acid is used as an odor corrector and preservative.
+Cinnamic acid, and even more so its oxidation products and esters, are relevant contact allergens.

 LiteratureThis section has been translated automatically.